Vegas (1978 TV series): Guest stars

-Chuck Connors episode was filmed at the historic Daydream Ranch.
+The Chuck Connors Vega$ episode was filmed at the historic Daydream Ranch.
 Robert Reed and Maureen McCormick portrayed a father and daughter in a season-one episode, "The Pageant".
 The duo previously starred together in The Brady Bunch (1969–74), in which Reed portrayed family patriarch Mike, with McCormick as eldest daughter Marcia.
 In a later episode, Reed reappeared as Phillip Roth's brother.

 Robert Mandan and Robert Urich had worked together in the situation comedy Soap.
 Mandan played Chester Tate, Jessica Tate's husband and Urich as Jessica's lover, Peter the tennis pro, who was murdered by Chester Tate.

-Heather Menzies was Robert Urich's real-life wife since 1975.
+Heather Menzies was Robert Urich's real-life wife, and they were married in 1975.

+Production

+Michael Mann was credited as the creator, although he only had one writing credit for the show with the pilot film in "High Roller", which aired on April 25, 1978.
+Mann reflected on the show in 2012 on his idea for the show and his feelings on the production.